johanneslamers/craft-collapse/README.md

-Collapsed sidebar for Craft CMS
+Collapsible sidebar for Craft CMS
 =================

 Simply hover over the sidebar.